The Cobra Ultra goggles are Arena’s high-performance swim goggles. Here is a review of why I love these goggles.

 I got gouged $65 (plus tax) for my pair at my local swim shop (ouch), but they are available online for usually around $40-50.

 Once I got them onto my face, however, I was stoked on them.
-Here are five of the major takeaways I took from them.

 They are super low profile.

 Like other competition goggles (the Speedo FastSkin3 Elite and Michael Phelps’ Xceed goggles), they are low profile.
-I would argue that the Ultras are the lowest of the lowiest when it comes to profile.
+I would argue that the Ultras are the lowest of the lowest when it comes to profile.

 When I put them on I was surprised my eye lashes weren’t pressed up against them.